econ-ark/REMARK/README.md

 ## Replications and Reproductions

-The [ballpark](http://github.com/econ-ark/ballpark) contains a set of papers that we would be delighted to have replicated in the Econ-ARK.
+The [ballpark](http://github.com/econ-ark/ballpark) is a place for the set of papers that we would be delighted to have replicated in the Econ-ARK.

 This REMARK repo is where we intend to store such replications (as well as the code for papers whose codebase was originally written using the Econ-ARK).